george-pov/YTSkedy/docs/ui/development/responsive-layout.md

 media query.
 The shared layout layer may use media queries internally because it is the app-owned breakpoint abstraction.

-## Suggested Utility Scope
+## Utility Scope

-If a layout layer is added, keep it small and layout-only.
-Suitable utilities:
+Keep the layout layer small and layout-only.
+Approved utilities:

 - `app-container`
 - `app-grid`